Paul McCallum (gridiron football): Junior career

 McCallum played junior football with the Surrey Rams of the Canadian Junior Football League.
 He was a member of the BC Junior Football League Champion Surrey Rams who faced the Ottawa Sooners at Lansdowne Park in Ottawa for the Canadian Junior Football League Canadian Bowl Championship, losing 35-18.

 Soccer

 After a long youth soccer career in North Vancouver, Surrey, and Delta, BC, McCallum went on to play for Team BC at the Canada Summer Games as well as national tournaments with the BC Provincial program U16 (1985) and U18 (1986–1987).
 He also suited up briefly for the Vancouver 86ers for a preseason tournament (while in Grade 12 at Surrey BC's Queen Elizabeth Sr Sec.) in Kelowna, BC, and scored for the club there.
 McCallum travelled to Scotland at 19 years of age to play professional soccer in the Scottish Third Division for clubs St. Mirren and Hamilton Academicals.
 His cousin, Brian O'Neill, was also a professional soccer player for Celtic FC, Wolfsburg, Derby County, Preston North End, Nottingham Forest, and Aberdeen FC.
-Upon his return from the UK, McCallum started playing for the Surrey Rams Junior Football Club of the BC Junior Football League.